 Serge Nubret is a successful bodybuilder and actor from the 70s.
 And he was known for his unconventional approach to training.
 Back then there were basically 3 groups of training philosophies in bodybuilding.
 There were some bodybuilders that built their physiques by a low-volume, high-intensity, high-loads approach like Mike Mentzer and Boyer Coe.
 Then there were bodybuilders like Arnold Schwarzenegger and Tom Platz which used to rotate and mix a variety of approach from high-rep high-volume to low-rep high-load training.
 An then there was Serge Nubret who led the third type of training approach to bodybuilding in those golden days of bodybuilding which was high-volume low-intensity approach.
 That means he would do up to 54 sets of 12 to 20 repetitions with 30 to 50% of his 1 RM per training.

-Bascially what he did is Strengthtraining-Cardio.
+Basically what he did is strength training cardio.

 How to built up to such high training volume

-Serge Nubret didn’t start out training like that.
+Serge Nubret didn't start out training like that.
 And he also had at least one longer break from training every year due to his job as an actor.
-After these breaks for shooting a movie he would go a start at 3 sets per exercise again and the work up to the 6 to 8 sets per exercise that he would do in peak condition.
+After these breaks for shooting a movie he would go a start at 3 sets per exercise again and work up to the 6 to 8 sets per exercise that he would do in peak condition.
 Thats 18 to 24 sets per workout at the beginning, which is a quite average approach to training.
 And then instead of increasing the weight he would add sets to build volume backup by adding sets.
-Up to about 50 sets of 12 to 20 reps total per workout.
+Up to about 50 sets of 12 to 20 total reps per workout.

 Volume Training like Serge Nubret – how one of his programs